barreiros/VibeWhisper/memory-bank/activeContext.md

     - Its existing `cleanupTempFile(filePath)` method correctly handles deleting the unique file path passed to it.
 - **Prevent Transcription Window Focus Stealing (2025-04-02):**
   - Modified `src/core/WindowManager.js` (`createTranscriptionWindow`, `showTranscriptionWindow`) to use `showInactive()` instead of `show()` and removed `focus()` calls.
 This prevents the transcription window from taking focus when it appears.
+- **Improve Transcription Window Transparency (2025-04-02):**
+  - Added `hasShadow: false` to the `BrowserWindow` options in `src/core/WindowManager.js` for the transcription window to remove the native OS shadow, further enhancing transparency.
 - **Refactored Main Process (Prior - 2025-04-01):**
   - Created manager classes: `AppManager`, `WindowManager`, `SettingsStore`, `TrayManager`, `HotkeyManager`, `IpcHandler`, `AudioRecorder`, `TranscriptionService` in `src/core/` (corrected path).
   - Created new entry point `src/main/index.js`.